BitcoinQnA/Bitcoiner.Guide/azteco.md

 ### What are the fees?

 Individual retailers selling Azteco vouchers establish the commission fees.
-You can view the commission amount on your voucher, and retailers are expected to disclose these costs beforehand.
+You can view the commission and network fee at the bottom of your voucher, and retailers are expected to disclose these costs beforehand.
 If they don't, feel free to inquire.

 For instance, the approved retailer ENEBA discloses the following: *The bitcoin value of the voucher is calculated using the market price of bitcoin at the time of purchase.
 Azteco vouchers purchased from **Eneba include a 10% commission fee**.
 On-chain vouchers also include a "Network fee" to cover the cost of processing your voucher using the Main Bitcoin Network.*